Component:

 If the important content in your gif doesn’t meet color contrast requirements, users who are colorblind may not be able to see it.
 My favorite color contrast checker is here from WebAIM. - Flashing (WCAG SC 2.3.1)

 The WCAG sets specific limits about flashes.
-These limits disallow more than three flashes in any one second period, or the flash is below the general flash and red flash thresholds.
+These limits don’t allow more than three flashes in any one second period, or the flash is below the general flash and red flash thresholds.
 This can be a super deep dive and worth exploring if your gif includes any flashing.
 You can learn more about flashing and accessibility here. - Limit Text (WCAG SC 1.4.5)

 If we were creating a web page with an animation that auto-played we would want to follow the “Pause, Stop, Hide” criteria from the WCAG.
 This Success Criteria stipulates that any animation that automatically plays should have a mechanism to pause, stop or hide it.
 As email developers, we’re somewhat limited here.
 We don’t have many ways to control an animated gif, as that’s primarily in the control of the email client.
 And because of the User Agent Accessibility Guidelines (UAAG), most modern email clients *should* provide users with a way to control these animated gifs.
 (Usually, this is a setting adjustment or a simple click on the gif to get it to stop) Because they don’t always meet that criteria, we are left with what we can control – our gif settings.
 When you create your animated gif, you should ensure that no matter how many times it loops, the animation ends after 5 seconds.
 You can learn more about animated gif animation requirements here.

 Just for grins – go ahead and look up any article about using animated gifs in email marketing and see how many of them violate the above five points.
 It’s… a lot.
 A lot a lot.
-Okay, so that probably won’t make you smile, but you’ll definitely smile looking at these gorilla gif shirts.